Helldivers

+Helldivers received positive reviews from critics and sold over 4 million units by May 2024.
+A sequel, Helldivers 2, was announced in May 2023 and was released on 8 February 2024.

 Gameplay

-In Helldivers, the player needs to coordinate their actions during chaotic combat in order to complete objectives and to avoid friendly-fire casualties.
-The game pits the player against three different enemy species and tasks them with ensuring the survival of Super Earth.
-Gameplay takes place on procedurally-generated missions where players must accomplish a series of objectives.
-At the start of each mission, the player can choose their loadouts and deployment positions, as well as using the game's unique stratagem mechanic to assist additional options to best suit the map or the player's preferred playstyle.
-For example, the player may choose stratagems that focus on providing additional firepower or mobility, or give themselves supportive abilities like calling in an airstrike on parts of the map.
+In Helldivers, the player needs to coordinate their actions during chaotic combat to complete objectives and avoid friendly fire casualties.
+The game pits the players against three different enemy species and tasks them with ensuring the survival of Super Earth.
+Players engage with procedurally generated missions where players must accomplish a series of objectives.
+At the start of each mission, players can choose their loadouts (sets of weapons, equipment, and gear) and deployment positions.
+They can also use the game's stratagem mechanic to enhance their options, catering to the map layout or their individual playstyle.
+For example, the player may choose stratagems that focus on providing additional firepower or mobility, or give themselves supportive abilities such as calling in precise airstrikes.

-The game features a single difficulty option, though the player can then choose a hard or easy planet for their missions.
-This had changed over the course of development.
+The game has a single difficulty option, though the player can then choose a hard or easy planet for their missions.
+This changed over the course of development.

 In each mission, the player must fight or sneak through enemy-controlled territory to complete the given objectives, then escape via a dropship.
 It is possible to fail some of the given objectives without immediately losing.
 It often benefits the player to avoid direct combat if possible, as the enemy has infinite reinforcements, and there are no in-game rewards for simply killing enemies.